imanlab/DeepProMPs_strawberry_rtp/README.md

 ### Working environment

 Models were built and trained using a conda environment with Python 3.9 and Tensorflow 2.7.
-You can replicate the same virtual environment from the "environment.yml" in the description.
+You can replicate the same virtual environment from the "environment.yml" with the following command:

+        conda env create -f environment.yaml -n "NAME_OF_THE_ENV"

 ### Dataset